 Improvement to the stoppers

-When installing the stoppers on the t-tracks, make sure the perpendicular strips are right between the baseboards.
+• When installing the stoppers on the t-tracks, make sure the perpendicular strips are right between the baseboards.

 Multiple Ways How to Use an Adjustable Router Dado Jig

-There are a few ways how to use an adjustable router dado jig.
+There are a few ways to use an adjustable router dado jig.
 The versatility of the tool is great.
 It has a wide range of uses which are described more in detail below.

 All methods require that the jig be attached to the material being cut, or to the table.
 The base and the stoppers are not firmly fixed to each other so all parts can be used independently.

-Cut dados and grooves – the router jig can be used to cut precise exact-width dados and grooves.
+The router jig can be used to cut precise exact-width dados and grooves.

-- Insert a reference piece in the dado jig, adjust both the base plates and the stoppers around the piece and lock the jig down.
-Remove the material from the jig, insert the router and make a cut.
-Thus, you will get an exact width-dado.
+Insert a reference piece in the dado jig, adjust both the base plates and the stoppers around the piece, and lock the jig down.
+Remove the material from the jig, insert the router, and make a cut.
+Thus, you will get an exact width dado.
 This method is suitable for making t-joints.

-- Place the dado jig on a workpiece with the drawn lines.
+Place the dado jig on a workpiece with the drawn lines.
 Align the inner edges of the jig with the lines and lock the jig down.
 Then, make the cut.
 This is my preferred method of creating t-tracks.

-Cut Mortises – set the length and the width of the tenon on the dado jig and lock it down.
+Set the length and the width of the tenon on the dado jig and lock it down.
 Place it on a drawn/marked mortise and make a cut.

 The dado jig can be used separately since the two base plates are not firmly fixed to each other.

-Cut rabbets – place the jig on the edge of a workpiece.
+To cut rabbets, place the jig on the edge of a workpiece.
 Align the inner edge of the base plate with the drawn line, clamp the jig down, and make a cut.

 📌 Found this post useful and inspiring?